 On March 2, 2021, Brixton announced the signing of a US\$44.5 million (US\$4.5 million in cash to Brixton and US\$40 million in exploration expenditures) definitive earn-in agreement ("Earn-in Agreement") with a wholly-owned Montana subsidiary of High Power Exploration Inc. ("HPX"), a privately-owned mineral exploration and development company led by Chairman and CEO, Robert Friedland (see October 27, 2020 news release).
-The Earn-in Agreement provides HPX (now Ivanhoe Electric Inc. ("Ivanhoe Electric") with an Option to earn up to 75% interest in the project over 11 years.
+The Earn-in Agreement provides HPX (now IE Montana Holdings Ltd. ("IEM")) with an Option to earn-in up to 75% interest in the project over 11 years.